 Florence to French Riviera

 Stick to the Italian coastline, slide by the port town of Genoa and cross over into France.
 Then we hit the rugged coast line of the stunning Côte d’Azur.
 Next stop on the Riviera and home to the French perfume industry is Fragonard perfumery.
 Learn more about how perfume is made and some of its more surprising ingredients.
 It’s also a chance to pick up a bottle or 2 at great price.
 Follow the beautiful sapphire waters to the palm trees and sun-soaked shores of Nice.
 Tonight get a taste of the high life in Monaco, the glamourous principality packed into just 1.92km2 and home of the Formula 1.
 Indulge in a bit of glitz with the group by opting for a typically French 4-course meal just a few doors down from the Royal Palace.
-Get the inside story on the royal family and their place of residence from your Tour Manager, then try your luck at a casino later on.
+Get the inside story on the royal family and their place of residence from your Trip Manager, then try your luck at a casino later on.

 In your free time live a bit of the lifestyle with a visit to the local markets.
 Try out the region’s produce like lavender honey, aioli (garlic mayonnaise) and mouth-watering rosé wine.
 Window shop the chic boutiques or choose a beach and catch some sun among all the bronzed bodies!